-The chakra system is as old as yoga itself and has been something yogis turned to for thousands of years before the invention of physical medicine.
-The chakras link very closely to the nervous and endocrine systems, and this important relationship between them gives emphasis to the essential nature of combined and holistic health.
+Undoubtedly, the chakra system is as old as yoga itself and has been something yogis turn to for thousands of years before the invention of physical medicine.
+Also, the chakras link very closely to the nervous and endocrine systems, and this important relationship between them gives emphasis to the essential nature of combine and holistic health.

 The seven main chakras points